874bowen/herbeauty/README.md

 export default MyApp;
 ```

-With our application wrapped with SessionProvider we can implement user login and logout in `Navbar.js`.
+With our application wrapped with SessionProvider, we can implement user login and logout in `Navbar.js`.
 If we have a valid session it means that the user logged in successfully and we can display the name, image on the Navbar.
 Otherwise, an invalid session means a user is not logged in and we can display the login button.

 ```javascript
 import React, { useState } from "react";